-The LHC at CERN in Switzerland is the world's largest scientific experiment in terms of the size and cost of the accelerator and the detectors, which are critical for two large-scale experiments-ATLAS and CMS (Compact Muon Solenoid).
-The LHC is also unique in terms of the volume of data generated and analyzed, and in terms of the size of the collaboration.
+The LHC at CERN in Switzerland is the world's largest scientific experiment in terms of the size and cost of the accelerator and the detectors, which are critical for two large-scale experiments, ATLAS and CMS (Compact Muon Solenoid), in terms of the volume of data generated and analyzed, and size of the collaboration.
 The data analysis of the steady state 50 Gbps of data from the LHC detectors is performed via the highly coordinated use of 20,000 CPU's at 200 institutes in 35 countries, some 500 petabytes of disk storage, and 800 petabytes of tape storage.
 Realizing that it was no longer feasible to ship data tapes out for analysis, the LHC analysis systems were designed to be network-based from the beginning.
-Much of the LHC data are stored at DOE's Brookhaven and Fermi national laboratories.
+Much of the LHC data is stored at DOE's Brookhaven and Fermi national laboratories.